Florida school board candidate: Doctors who treat transgender kids ‘should be hanging’ from tree - NewsBreak

 “I’ll always stand on the side of parent’s rights and protecting our kids, but it’s wrong to joke about lynching political opponents,” state Rep. Alex Andrade said in a written statement.
 “We should never call for the murder of the Americans that disagree with us.”

-It is unclear whether or not Lancaster’s comments were intended as a ‘joke.”
+It is unclear whether or not Lancaster’s comments were intended as “a joke”, as Andrade described.
 Transgender rights supporters in Northwest Florida stressed the seriousness of Lancaster’s statement.

 Experts in pediatrics support providing gender-affirming care to transgender children.
 The Florida chapter of the American Academy of Pediatrics (AAP), an organization of over 67,000 pediatricians, issued a statement in April rejecting new Florida Department of Health guidelines advising doctors not to provide treatments like hormone blockers to transgender children.

-A joint statement in April 2021 from six major medical associations, including the AAP, said, “Our organizations are strongly opposed to any legislation or regulation that would interfere with the provision of evidence-based patient care for any patient, affirming our commitment to patient safety.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+A joint statement in April 2021 from six major medical associations, including the AAP, stated the following: “Our organizations are strongly opposed to any legislation or regulation that would interfere with the provision of evidence-based patient care for any patient, affirming our commitment to patient safety.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0